JuliaAI/MLJ.jl/docs/src/composing_models.md

 arguments) or they could be functions *with parameters*, such as "take a weighted average of two nodes", where the weights are parameters.
 Here we address the simpler case of ordinary functions.
-For the parametric case, see "Static transformers" in [Transformers and other unsupervised models](@ref)
+For the parametric case, see "Static transformers" in [Transformers and Other Unsupervised Models](@ref)

 Let us first give a demonstration of operations that work out-of-the-box.
 These include: